Finallf/terraria/README.md

 <br>

-For everyday use, it's best to use docker compose.<br>
+The recommended way to run your server is using Docker Compose.

-1. Create a compose.yml file similar to this:
+1. Create a compose.yml file and adapt the volume paths to your environment, similar to this:
 ```yml
 services:
   terraria: